 If you want to access the clinical data, you need only download the json from the url.
 To work with the data, we recommend you understand The Encounter Model below.

-The URL remains valid and available for download for 600 seconds (10 minutes).
+The URL remains valid and available for download for 600

 For each patient you intend to receive realtime notifications for, Metriport maintains the real-time state of their journey through the health system.
-Each of these patient journeys is represented via FHIR data - a FHIR Encounter.

-field in location.).
+But FHIR data relies on references to function.
+An Encounter might reference a subject, a practitioner, or a location - as the example above does (see the reference field in location.).
 Each root unit of data in FHIR is called a ‘Resource’ and each of type of resource has its own corresponding schema.
 It’s common for resources to include references to one another.

-To provide comprehensive data about the Encounter, we serve a FHIR Bundle via the url
+To provide comprehensive data about the Encounter, we serve a FHIR Bundle via the url in the patient notification.

 The first item in every bundle for a Metriport’s Patient Notification is the root Encounter.
 Every item thereafter is a resource referenced by the Encounter.
 The bundle acts as a container for all resources, ensuring you have a standalone package of clinical data.